pineapplefart/ssb_s5/Main Assesment/README.md

 - Overrides defaults with values from each design row
 - Fills missing parameter values
 - Embeds parameters into a protocol template
-- Generates one Opentrons execution script (Code B) per experiment, which are ready to run on the OT-2
+- Generates one Opentrons execution script (Code B) per experiment, which is ready to run on the OT-2

-To load a JMP design add the pathway of the CSV file to the generator Code A:
+To load a JMP design, add the pathway of the CSV file to the generator Code A:

 - DESIGN_CSV = "Insert Pathway Here"